How To Improve Your Nanny CV, With A Few Simple Tweaks

 Read on and follow a few simple steps, which could push you to the top of the list.

 4. Ensure you use a clear and legible font and text size throughout your entire CV.
 If you would like to personalise your CV, use just two fonts.
 Size 10 or 11 is clear to read but professional.
+Think about the text colour too.

 5. Use a clear layout;